han41858/angular-ko/aio/content/guide/architecture-components.md

 This example shows some of the most useful `@Component` configuration options:

 * `selector`: A CSS selector that tells Angular to create and insert an instance of this component wherever it finds the corresponding tag in template HTML.
-For example, if an app's HTML contains `<app-hero-list></app-hero-list>`, then
+For example, if an application's HTML contains `<app-hero-list></app-hero-list>`, then
 Angular inserts an instance of the `HeroListComponent` view between those tags.

 * `templateUrl`: The module-relative address of this component's HTML template.
 Alternatively, you can provide the HTML template inline, as the value of the `template` property.
 This template defines the component's *host view*.